po1sigala/live/01-Class-Content/21-MERN/01-Activities/04-Stu_Queries/README.md

 ## 💡 Hints

-* What tools within the GraphQL Playground can reveal the data that is available to you?
+* What tools within the Apollo Sandbox can reveal the data that is available to you?

 ## 🏆 Bonus